 Nelson can be reached at email@example.com.

-To receive information about ordering Nelson Price's books, visit Hawthorne Publishing at www.hawthornepub.com.
+To receive information about ordering Nelson Price's book book Indiana Legends, visit Hawthorne Publishing at www.hawthornepub.com.
 For his book The Quiet Hero: A Life of Ryan White, visit the Indiana Historical Society at indianahistory.org.

 Our producer and development director

 Molly Head was always a self-starter and innovator and was writing and producing plays for "kids in the neighborhood" at age 7.
 She enjoys coordinating the many behind-the-scenes details for Hoosier History Live, in addition to being its primary fund raiser ("A necessary evil," she says.)

 Previously she created and produced Chefs' Rendezvous (2003 to 2005) with Becky Hostetter, Prosper Namias and Jo Ellen Meyers Sharp.
 Following Chefs, she created and produced Too Many Cooks!, another Central Indiana food, wine and gardening show (2005 to 2008) with Patti Denton, Gary Bravard, Jo Ellen Meyers Sharp and Jill Ditmire.